Raku/intellij-ide-plugin/docs/debug-protocol.md

         "suspended": true
     }

-Response from the MoarVM instance, with the `suspended` key set to `true` if execution is currently suspended and `false` otherwise.

 ### Suspend All (5)

-    {
-        "type": 5,
-        "id": $id
-    }

 Requests that all threads be suspended.
 Once this has happened, an Operation Successful message will be sent.
 If all threads were already suspended, then nothing happens and an Operation Successful message will be sent.

-### Resume All (6)

     {
-        "type": 6,
+        "type": 5,
         "id": $id
     }

+### Resume All (6)

 Requests that all suspended threads be resumed.
 Once this has happened, an Operation Successful message will be sent.
 If no threads were suspended, then nothing happens and an Operation Successful message will be sent.

-### Suspend One (7)

     {
-        "type": 7,
+        "type": 6,
-        "id": $id,
+        "id": $id
-        "thread": 1
     }

+### Suspend One (7)

 Requests that a specific thread be suspended, with the thread ID specified by the `thread` key.
 Once this has happened, an Operation Successful message will